Preliminary note: the map can be scrolled by three methods:

 If you hit you will be presented with the New game properties dialog where you will be able to choose the number of players, the skin (or theme) to use, the game type (conquer the goal or have a specific goal) and finally if this game will be played with online players or if it is purely local.
 New skins can be downloaded using button.

 To start a TCP/IP network game, choose the New Standard TCP/IP Network Game option on introduction screen.
-After clicking this button you will be able to choose the network parameters: number of local players and TCP port on which waiting for connections.
+After pressing this button you will be able to choose the network parameters: number of local players and TCP port on which waiting for connections.

 Then, network players will be able to connect by choosing Join Standard TCP/IP Network Game on the introduction screen and by indicating the IP or hostname of the host and the port number you just set.